 In another example, Jen decides to go for a jog before starting her day and suffers a broken ankle from stepping into a pothole while running.
 In this situation, the injury occurred outside of the scope of Jen performing job-related duties, and she would not qualify for workers’ compensation.
 The workers’ compensation system will review every claim for benefits, and only injured employees with qualifying work arrangements and eligible injuries will receive workers’ compensation benefits.
 It’s up to the injured employee to provide sufficient evidence to prove the validity of his or her claim.

 If an insurance provider or employer impedes an injured employee’s workers’ compensation claim, the injured employee should seek legal representation.
 Employers may not interfere with an employee’s ability to file a legitimate claim, and insurance companies must process claims in good faith, even if that loses money for the company.
-Proving that an injury sustained at home is eligible for workers’ compensation benefits may be difficult to prove, but an attorney from the Law Offices of Omid Nosrati can make a tremendous impact in an injured employee’s claim experience.
+Proving that an injury sustained at home is eligible for workers’ compensation benefits may be difficult to prove, but a Los Angeles workers compensation attorney from the Law Offices of Omid Nosrati can make a tremendous impact in an injured employee’s claim experience.

 Your initial consultation is free at The Law Office of Omid Nosrati and we offer flexible appointments by request.
 You’ll meet directly with our lead Los Angeles Employment lawyer and you’ll always get our full attention and commitment, regardless of the situation.
 Call us today (310) 553-5630